docknetwork/api-docs/source/index.html.md

 }
 ```

-### credential_revoke
+### credential_issued
-This event indicates a credential has been revoked.
-It will fire when a credential has been revoked.
+This event indicates a credential has been issued.
+It will fire when a credential has been issued.

+<div style="clear:both"></div>

 > SAMPLE JSON PAYLOAD